PapaRascal2020/sidekick/README.md

 > [!NOTE]
 > Quick note on error handling.
-Currently if there is an error it is printed as the AI responds.
+Currently, if there is an error it is printed as the AI responds.
 I will be updating
 > this over the next few days to be uniformed so that all errors are presented in tha same way regardless of AI driver/model

 ### Ways to Contribute